 Some small-cap companies are well-known.
 Here's a list of some companies you might have heard of just to give you an idea of a small-cap corporation.

 A financial planner will also tell you whether you're better off buying individual small-cap stocks or a small-cap mutual fund.

-Small cap companies are an important engine for job creation.
-That's because small businesses contribute 65 percent of all new job growth.
+Small-cap companies are an important engine for job creation.
+Small businesses contribute 65% of all new job growth.
 That's why the federal government focuses on helping small businesses with loans and grants.

+A small-cap company is typically well past the initial start-up phase.
+It has to be doing well enough to qualify for an initial public offering (IPO).
 Before a small business can issue an IPO, it must satisfy an investment bank that it is a well-run firm.
-Even though small-cap companies are riskier than a mid-cap or large-cap companies, they are less risky than investing in a business before it's gone public.
+Even though small-cap companies are riskier than mid-cap or large-cap companies, they are less risky than investing in a venture before it's gone public.

 Corporate Finance Institute.
 "Small-Cap Stock."
 Accessed June 4, 2020.

 Securities and Exchange Commission.
 "Important Information on Penny Stocks."
 Accessed June 4, 2020.

 Fidelity.
 "Understanding Market Capitalization."
 Accessed June 4, 2020.